 That said, the whole idea of cupping is to balance yin and yang, that is, the negative and the positive within one’s body.
 It reduces overall tension and ensures improved blood flow and promotes cell repair.
 Also, cupping can help form new connective tissues in the body and create new blood vessels in those tissues.

 What cupping does?

+Cupping therapy is a form of alternative medicine in which a local suction is created on the skin with the application of heated cups.
+Its practice mainly occurs in Asia but also in Eastern Europe, the Middle East, and Latin America.is also called Ba Guan or fire cupping.
 Traditional Chinese medicine identifies that the stagnation of energy flow in the body and blood causes pain and diseases.
-For this reason, cupping is necessary to ensure consistent circulation of blood and qi in the area being treated, resolving tension, swelling, and pain.
-By drawing impurities towards the surface of the body, the toxins found in that area are removed.
+For this reason, cupping is necessary to ensure a consistent circulation of blood and qi in the area being treated, resolving tension, swelling, and pain.
+By drawing impurities toward the surface of the body, the toxins found in that area are removed.

 Additionally, cupping loosens any connective tissues of fascia and ensures stimulated blood flow to the body surface.
 It also stimulates tissue relaxation and ensures better cell-to-cell communication.

 When was cupping invented?